astropy/photutils/CONTRIBUTING.rst

 **Photutils requirements**

-* Do all of the Travis CI, AppVeyor, and CircleCI tests pass?
+* Do all the Travis CI, AppVeyor, and CircleCI tests pass?
 * If applicable, has an entry been added into the changelog?
 * Can you checkout the pull request and repeat the examples and tests?